 - Benzodiazepines

-The opioid withdrawal treatments involving general anesthesia were carried out on an inpatient or even outpatient basis in an attempt to further decrease the time needed for withdrawal.
+The opioid withdrawal treatments involving general anesthesia were carried out on an inpatient or outpatient basis in an attempt to further decrease the time needed for withdrawal.
 Post-procedure treatment was different for every patient.
 Claims were made about low relapse rates, but no solid evidence exists.

 Significant withdrawal symptoms were shown to persist for days or even weeks, and there was no longer-term improvement three months later.
 Fluid in the lungs was common during the procedure, and over a dozen deaths have been reported as a result—often within 72 hours.